Kirazlı, İspir

-Kirazlı is a neighbourhood in the İspir District of Erzurum Province in Turkey.
+Kirazlı is a neighbourhood in the municipality and district of İspir, Erzurum Province in Turkey.
+Its population is 96 (2022).
 In late 2021, it was subject to a storm that killed 4 people and injured 38 more, affecting ~87% of the living population.
 Higher officials were quickly subject to political outcry upon the disaster as they did not sufficiently warn the people of the storm.